Cascais-Portugal.com

 The best independent guide to Cascais

-Cascais is a fantastic holiday destination that offers traditional Portuguese character, outstanding tourist facilities and, of course, beautiful beaches!
+Cascais is an outstanding holiday destination that offers traditional Portuguese character, outstanding tourist facilities and, of course, beautiful beaches!

-Surrounding Cascais are two very different coastlines: the calm and sheltered Portuguese Riviera and the wild Atlantic Ocean-facing Serra de Sintra coast.
+Surrounding Cascais are two very different coastlines: the calm and sheltered Portuguese Riviera and the wild, Atlantic-facing Serra de Sintra coast.

-The Portuguese Riviera coastline extends eastwards from Cascais towards Lisbon, and is characterised by golden sand beaches, calm sea waters and excellent tourist facilities (shops, restaurants and bars).
-These beaches are ideal for families or a relaxing day’s sunbathing, however they do tend to get very busy during the summer months.
+The Portuguese Riviera coastline extends eastwards from Cascais towards Lisbon and is characterised by golden sand beaches, calm sea waters and excellent tourist facilities including shops, restaurants and bars.
+These beaches are ideal for families or a relaxing day's sunbathing, however they do tend to get very busy during the summer months.

-The beautiful Praia da Duquesa is the best beach in Cascais
+The beautiful Praia da Duquesa is my favourite beach in Cascais

 In complete contrast, the Serra de Sintra coastal region faces the might of the Atlantic Ocean, with powerful waves, strong breezes and dramatic natural scenery.

-The majority of this coastline lies within the Serra de Sintra nature park, and there is very little tourist development here - just wild, picturesque beaches.
-This coast makes the perfect choice if you enjoy adventurous activities such as surfing, kitesurfing or hiking, or if you’d simply like to appreciate the raw, natural beauty of the area.
+The majority of this coastline lies within the Serra de Sintra nature park, and there is very little tourist development here, just wild, picturesque beaches.
+This coast is the perfect choice if you enjoy adventurous activities such as surfing, kitesurfing or hiking, or if you simply want to appreciate the raw, natural beauty of the area.

 Related articles: Introduction to Cascais - Day trip to Cascais

-The Praia de Carcavelos is the largest beach on the Portuguese Riviera and can be easily reached by train
+When I head to the beach from Lisbon I often head to the Praia de Carcavelos, which is the largest beach along the Portuguese Riviera and can be easily reached by train

-The Praia do Guincho is wild, rugged and great for kitesurfing, but is often too blustery for a relaxing beach day
+The Praia do Guincho is wild and rugged, but I find it is often too blustery for a relaxing beach day

-The five best beaches within walking distance (2km) of Cascais town centre are:
+The five best beaches within walking distance of Cascais town centre are:

 1) Praia da Conceição & Praia da Duquesa 2) Praia da Rainha 3) Praia da Ribeira 4) Praia do Tamariz 5) Praia das Moitas

-The five best beaches of the Portuguese Riviera (east of Cascais):
+The five best beaches of the Portuguese Riviera (east of Cascais), though you will need to catch a train or Uber to reach them:

 1) Praia de Carcavelos 2) Praia de Santo Amaro (Oeiras Beach) 3) Praia de São Pedro do Estoril 4) Praia da Torre 5) Praia de Paço de Arcos

-The five best beaches of the Serra de Sintra (north of Cascais):
+The five best beaches of the Serra de Sintra (north of Cascais), where public transport is almost non-existent so you will need a car or Uber:

 1) Praia do Guincho 2) Praia da Ursa 3) Praia da Adraga 4) Praia das Maçãs 5) Praia Grande